-Until December 31, 2015, Michael was the Deputy Chair & Managing Director of The Jim Pattison Group (a privately-owned, diversified group of operating businesses, with revenues exceeding $9 billion and more than 40,000 employees), where Michael led corporate development efforts for 20 years.
-Michael remains a director of that company.
-Prior to joining The Jim Pattison Group, Michael was Deputy Chair & Chief Operating Officer of Orca Bay Sports & Entertainment (owner of the Vancouver Canucks), which built General Motors Place (now Rogers Arena) and brought the Vancouver Grizzlies NBA franchise to Vancouver during Michael’s time with the company.
-Michael served as Vancouver’s Alternate Governor on the boards of the NHL and NBA.
-Prior to that, Michael was a student, associate and then partner of Blake, Cassels & Graydon, having moved with the firm from Toronto in April 1989, when it opened its Vancouver office.
+Michael is Chair & Managing Director of Wreath Group (a private investment and M&A advisory firm) and serves as a corporate director on various boards, including UBC Investment Management Trust.
+Michael is a member of the Advisory Board of the Heart & Stroke Foundation (BC/Yukon), the Law Societies of Ontario and British Columbia.
+Until December 31, 2015, Michael was the Deputy Chair & Managing Director of The Jim Pattison Group, where he led corporate development efforts for 20 years.
+Prior to joining the Pattison Group, Michael was Deputy Chair & Chief Operating Officer of Orca Bay Sports & Entertainment (owner of the Vancouver Canucks), which built General Motors Place (now Rogers Arena) and brought the Vancouver Grizzlies NBA franchise to Vancouver during Michael’s time with the company.
+Michael served as Vancouver’s Alternate Governor on the boards of governors of the NHL and NBA.
+Prior to that, Michael was a student, associate and then partner of Blake, Cassels & Graydon LLP (a Canadian law firm), where he practiced tax, securities and corporate-commercial law, and moved with the firm from Toronto in April 1989, when it opened its Vancouver office.

-Michael received his Juris Doctor (formerly LL.B.) from Osgoode Hall Law School, Toronto, Ontario and Bachelor of Arts (with distinction) from Carleton University, Ottawa, Ontario.
+Michael received his Juris Doctor degree from Osgoode Hall Law School, Toronto, Ontario and Bachelor of Arts (with distinction) from Carleton University, Ottawa, Ontario.